Last update: 02.12.2018

 What makes the Getflix VPN different is how everything is tailored to streaming from the History Channel and NBC Golf to Vudu and Syfy.

 But of course, as the name suggests, Getflix’s most popular focus is on helping users access Netflix from all around the world – more specifically, the US Netflix library.

 Another key selling point is the huge variety of platforms available on the Getflix VPN.
 From Nintendo Wiis and PS4s to Roku, Windows and Android phones, smart TVs and media players, few VPNs offer such a choice of downloads.

 In theory, this offers a mouth-watering range of options for movie, TV, sports and documentary lovers.
 As we’ll see in this Getflix review, it delivers much of what it promises, with a few reservations that we’ll come to in a moment.
 But first, let’s have a look at whether Getflix is safe to use because, without security, it doesn’t matter how many channels you have to offer.

 Is Getflix safe to use?

-However, their encryption sometimes leaves room for improvement, with older standards used on some protocols.
-While they claim to use SHA-256 for their VPN encryption, there’s no real proof or description of this on their site or in their apps.
+However, their encryption in some cases leaves room for improvement, with older standards used on certain protocols.
+While they claim to use SHA-256 for their VPN encryption, there’s no real proof or description of this on their website or in their apps.

 Further, while you won’t be logged while you use the Getflix VPN, they do share some information with third parties.
-You’ll be asked for consent if sharing is on the table, but the fact that data is sold on isn’t reassuring, at least for our Getflix review team.
+Getflix will ask you for consent if sharing is on the table, but selling your data isn’t very reassuring.
 There’s also no clear confirmation or denial about whether they keep logs of your activity.